 ," from InsideView, sales executives and B2B companies that "lack an established social media presence" are "far less capable of effectively gaining the attention of prospects who are already fully engaged on the social Web."

 Understanding and successfully using social selling is as important to today's sales organizations as understanding and using the telephone was in previous generations, and there are concrete results to be realized from proper implementation of proven social selling strategies.
 As the authors of the white paper put it: "The measure of social selling success is not in how quickly one can leave the old behind; it is in how well one can use existing sales principles to adapt to a new arena that offers a very powerful and efficient way to engage customers, shorten sales cycles, and increase revenue."
-(For more insights, download a free copy of the white paper here

 But incorporating a social selling initiative in your own sales organization can seem like a daunting task.
 There are, after all, scores of possible channels and just so many hours in the day.
 Before you jump in with both feet, read this list of five steps to get your team started with social selling today: